Low carb & keto

 This includes making it easy for clinicians to learn about low-carb diets.
 Carbohydrate reduction expands the options clinicians can offer patients.
 As these show, many individuals find low carb to be a life-changing discovery.

 But there’s another important change that can occur: Not only can low carb transform patients’ lives, it can transform your clinical practice.
-Rising rates of metabolic diseases have highlighted just how ineffective our tools for dealing with these conditions are.1 Some clinicians are frustrated with constantly juggling risk factors, medications, and side effects for patients with chronic disease.
+Rising rates of metabolic diseases have highlighted just how ineffective our tools for dealing with these conditions are.

 We think all clinicians would like to see their patients become healthier.
 They’d like to remove medications instead of always adding them. have been able to do just that.
 As a result, they’ve found more enjoyment, satisfaction, and patient engagement in their daily work.

-We can help that happen for you too, by giving you the tools to assist patients in working to reverse, rather than just manage, chronic conditions like obesity, type 2 diabetes, and metabolic syndrome.2
+We can help that happen for you too, by giving you the tools to assist patients in working to reverse, rather than just manage, chronic conditions like obesity, type 2 diabetes, and metabolic syndrome.

 2. Misconceptions about low-carb and keto diets